Chameleon (character): Fictional character biography

-The "One More Day" storyline ends with the removal of Peter and Mary Jane's timeline from all memories, as well as knowledge of Spider-Man's identity, including the Chameleon.

-Sometime later at an alley building during "The Gauntlet and Grim Hunt" storyline, the distraught Chameleon is met by Sasha Kravinoff and Ana Kravinoff, who want his help in avenging Sergei's death.
-Various follow-up issues during The Gauntlet storyline show the Chameleon helping the Kravinoff family create an alliance of Spider-Man's enemies as well as Diablo.
-After Sergei is resurrected, Spider-Man arrives and takes revenge on the Kravinoff family, pulling the Chameleon and Alyosha into a huge nest of spiders.

 The Chameleon later becomes a member of Doctor Octopus's latest incarnation of the Sinister Six.
 He poses as Steve Rogers to infiltrate an Air Force base.
 The Chameleon disguises himself as a tribal chief when he and Mysterio attack indigenous peoples using robots of the other Sinister Six members.

 Following the "Dying Wish" storyline, the Chameleon fights Superior Spider-Man (Otto Octavius's mind in Spider-Man's body) and the Secret Avengers on the S.H.I.E.L.D.
 Helicarrier.
 The Chameleon ends up knocked unconscious, and the Superior Spider-Man transports him to his hidden underwater lab where he ends up imprisoned.
 The Chameleon, Electro, Sandman, Mysterion, and the Vulture are later seen as part of the "Superior Six" team.
 The Superior Spider-Man places the Six under his control to redeem them for their crimes, forcing them to risk their lives doing heroic deeds against their will.
 The Six eventually break free of the Superior Spider-Man's control and attempt to exact revenge, nearly destroying New York in the process.